flossy83/AutoSharpness/README.md

 #### System Requirements

 AutoSharpness was written and tested on a Beyonwiz V2 PVR.
 Theoretically it should also run on other Linux-based PVRs which use the Enigma2 system.
+The PVR must support video sharpness control via the system process path /proc/stb/vmpeg/0/pep_sharpness.

 #### Installation